Data-integrated neural networks for solving partial differential equations: Introduction

 \section{Introduction}

-In scientific computing, deep neural networks (DNNs) are widely used to solve various PDEs \cite{1,2,3,4,5,6,7}.
-Although many important results \cite{8,9,10,11,12,13,14,15,16,17,18} have been achieved in solving PDEs by DNNs, there are still many problems that need to be addressed, such as spectral bias (frequency principle) \cite{19}.
-This bias is manifested in the tendency of DNNs to prioritize learning low-frequency components over high-frequency ones when fitting functions or solving PDEs.
-The existence of spectral bias has been experimentally demonstrated in many literatures \cite{20,21,22}, and Tancik et al. use the neural tangent kernel (NTK) \cite{23} to provide corresponding theoretical support.
-Inspired by insights from NTK, multi-scale random Fourier feature mapping is adopted in physics-informed neural networks (PINNs) to enhance robustness and accuracy \cite{24,25}.
-Additionally, PINNs utilize derivatives of the solution to define the loss function, which may accelerate the convergence of high-frequency components during training.
-Examples provided by Lu et al. \cite{21} demonstrate that differentiation can accelerate the convergence of high-frequency components.
+In scientific computing, deep neural networks (DNNs) have been widely adopted for solving various partial differential equations (PDEs) \cite{1,2,3,4,5,6,7}.
+While notable progress has been made in PDE solving using DNNs \cite{8,9,10,11,12,13,14,15,16,17,18}, several critical challenges remain unaddressed, such as spectral bias (i.e., the frequency principle) \cite{19}.
+This bias is characterized by the tendency of DNNs to prioritize learning low frequency components over high frequency ones when fitting functions or solving PDEs.
+The existence of spectral bias has been experimentally validated in numerous studies \cite{20,21,22}, and Tancik et al. leveraged the neural tangent kernel \cite{23} to provide corresponding theoretical justification.
+Inspired by insights into the neural tangent kernel, physics-informed neural networks (PINNs) incorporate multi-scale random Fourier feature mapping to enhance robustness and accuracy \cite{24,25}.
+Furthermore, PINNs leverage the derivatives of the solution to define the loss function-a design that may facilitate the convergence of high frequency components during training.
+Examples presented by Lu et al. \cite{21} confirm that differentiation promotes the convergence of high frequency components.